All Proceeds Benefit The Grand’s Arts Education Programs!

-The Ultimate After Party will follow at the Hotel du Pont.
+All Tickets include entry to the concert at The Grand, followed by the Ultimate After Party at the Hotel du Pont.

 Founder and original drummer Bobby Colomby has assembled a world class roster of contemporary musicians to bring the trademark sound of Blood, Sweat & Tears to the stage of Copeland Hall.
-With pop phenomenon Bo Bice on vocals, and a multitude of solid gold hits, this is a Grand Gala performance that is not to be missed!
+With pop phenomenon Bo Bice on vocals, and a multitude of solid gold hits, this was a most memorable Grand Gala performance!

-We will also pay tribute to Skip Pennella for his eleven years of service as Chairman of the Board of Directors, leading The Grand through a time of great change and progress, and a renewed dedication to community service.
+We also paid tribute to Skip Pennella for his eleven years of service as Chairman of the Board of Directors, leading The Grand through a time of great change and progress, and a renewed dedication to community service.

-The evening concludes with the Ultimate After Party at the Hotel du Pont, sponsored by Capital One.
-With live music, dancing, open bars, and eclectic fare in every ballroom, it is the perfect finale to the social event of the season.
+The evening concluded with the Ultimate After Party at the Hotel du Pont.
+With live music, dancing, open bars, and eclectic fare in every ballroom, it was the perfect finale to the social event of the season.

 Thank you for joining us at the 40th Annual Grand Gala, and supporting Arts Education at both The Grand and The Playhouse on Rodney Square.